Before you configure SAML on Tableau Server, make sure your environment meets the requirements.

 To do this, you can create a backup copy of the certificate file, and then open the copy in a text editor to review its contents.

 When you enable SAML, user authentication is performed outside of Tableau, by the IdP.
 However, user management is performed by an identity store: either an external identity store (Active Directory or LDAP) or by Tableau Server in a local identity store.
 For more information about planning for user management with Tableau Server, see Identity Store.

 When you configure the identity store during Setup, you must select the option that reflects how you want to use SAML.
-If you want to use site-specific SAML, you must configure server-wide SAML before you configure individual sites.
+Note, if you want to use site-specific SAML, you must configure server-wide SAML before you configure individual sites.

 For site-specific SAML: If you have multiple sites on Tableau Server and want to set up each site for a particular IdP or IdP application (or configure some sites not to use SAML), configure Tableau Server to manage user with a local identity store.
 For site-specific SAML, Tableau Server relies on the IdP for authentication and does not use passwords.

 For server-wide SAML: If you configure server-wide SAML with a single IdP, you can configure Tableau Server to use the local identity store or an external identity store.

-If you are using Active Directory, you must disable the Enable automatic logon option.
+If you are using Active Directory (AD), you must disable the Enable automatic logon (Microsoft SSPI) option.